Romani Holocaust: Persecution and genocide

-Persecution in other Axis countries and occupied countries
+Persecution in other Axis and occupied countries

+The governments of some Nazi German allies, namely Slovakia, Finland, Italy, Vichy France, and Romania, also contributed to the Nazi plan to exterminate the Romani, but most of the Romani who resided in these countries survived, unlike those Romani who resided in Ustaše Croatia or those Romani who resided in areas which were directly ruled by Nazi Germany (such as occupied Poland).
+The Hungarian Arrow Cross government deported between 28,000 and 33,000 Romani out of a population that was estimated to be around 70,000.

+Independent State of Croatia

-Romani were also persecuted by the puppet regimes that cooperated with the Third Reich during the war, especially the notorious Ustaše regime in the Independent State of Croatia.
-Tens of thousands of Romani were killed in the Jasenovac concentration camp, along with Serbs, Jews, and anti-fascist Muslims and Croats.
+The Romani people were also persecuted by the puppet regimes that cooperated with the Third Reich during the war, especially by the notorious Ustaše regime in the Independent State of Croatia.
+Tens of thousands of Romani people were killed in the Jasenovac concentration camp, along with Serbs, Jews, Bosniaks and Croats.
 Yad Vashem estimates that the Porajmos was most intense in Yugoslavia, where around 90,000 Romani were killed.
 The Ustaše government virtually annihilated the country's Romani population, killing an estimated 25,000 and also deporting around 26,000.

-In May 1942 an Ustaše order was issued, according to stop the deportation of Muslim Roma residing in Bosnia and Herzegovina.
+In May 1942, an Ustaše order was issued, according to it, the deportation of Muslim Roma who were residing in Bosnia and Herzegovina should stop.

+On 24 April 1945, Ustaše soldiers brutally murdered between 43 and 47 Sinti and Roma members of a traveling circus named "Braća Winter" as they temporarily settled in Kraj Donji on their way to Slovenia.
+The atrocity is known as the Hrastina Massacre and is perhaps the last mass murder of Sinti and Roma in Europe during World War II.
+In 1977, a statue was erected in the local cemetery, Marija Gorica, to honor the victims.